Calculus of multilinear differential operators, operator $L_\infty$-algebras and ${\it IBL}_\infty$-algebras: Standard D -multifiltrations -- examples and calculations

 The above vector can be conveniently rewritten using the associator

 of the operation $(-,-)$.
 Namely, it is

 making up a relation characterizing Lie admissible algebras~\cite[Example~6]{markl-remm:JA06}. \end{example}

-\begin{example} Let $\Lie$\/ be the operad governing Lie algebras, presented as the quotient of the free operad $\Free$ in Example \ref{Jarca je na chalupe.} modulo the Jacobian~\eqref{Vcera nove predni gumy.}, and $\phi : \Free \twoheadrightarrow \Lie$ the natural projection.
-We are going to describe the standard multifiltration of $\Lie$ with respect to the generator $\phi([-,-]) \in \Lie(2)$.
+\begin{example} Let $\Lie$\/ be the operad governing Lie algebras, presented as the quotient of the free operad $\Free$ in Example \ref{Jarca je na chalupe.} modulo the Jacobiator~\eqref{Vcera nove predni gumy.}, and $\phi : \Free \twoheadrightarrow \Lie$ be the natural projection.
+We are going to describe the standard {\it D}-multifiltration of $\Lie$ with respect to the generator $\phi([-,-]) \in \Lie(2)$.
 Let us single out the following elements of $\Lie(3)$,

 related by the Jacobi identity $e+f+g=0$.
 We choose $\{e,f\}$ as a basis of $\Lie(3)$.
-Thanks to Lemma~\ref{Dnes jsem ploval v Hradistku.}, we may describe the relevant pieces of the prestandard multifiltration of $\Lie(3)$ as the image of the same pieces of the prestandard multifiltration of $\Free$.
+According to Lemma~\ref{Dnes jsem ploval v Hradistku.}, we may describe the relevant pieces of the prestandard {\it D}-multifiltration of $\Lie(3)$ as the image of the same pieces of the prestandard {\it D}-multifiltration of $\Free$.
 The result is